-Much of our digital lives are stored on iPhone and iPad, and it's important to protect that information.
-In the same way that Touch ID revolutionized authentication using a fingerprint, Face ID revolutionizes authentication using facial recognition.
-Face ID provides intuitive and secure authentication enabled by the state-of-the-art TrueDepth camera system with advanced technologies to accurately map the geometry of your face.
+Much of our digital lives are stored electronically, such as on an iPhone or iPad, and it's important to protect that information.
+In the same way that many biometric security technologies and Touch ID systems have revolutionized authentication using a fingerprint, Face ID does the same using facial recognition.
+Face ID provides an intuitive and secure authentication enabled by a state-of-the-art TrueDepth camera system with advanced technology to map the geometry of your face accurately.

 With a simple glance, Face ID securely unlocks your iPhone or iPad Pro.
 You can use it to authorize purchases from the iTunes Store, App Store, and Apple Books, and payments with Apple Pay.
 Developers can also allow you to use Face ID to sign into their apps.
 Apps that support Touch ID automatically support Face ID.
 Face ID is available on iPhone X and later and iPad Pro models with the A12X Bionic chip.